Electrical Utility Lineworker Program

 months of intensive coursework consisting of a four day Utility

-Lineworker orientation, three semesters of academic courses, and a
+Lineworker orientation, two semesters of academic courses, and a 10-Week

 Successful completion of this program will prepare you to enter lineworker apprenticeships with utility companies, or other occupations that require similar skills.